Circulating tumor DNA: Digital karyotyping

-Personalized analysis of rearranged ends (PARE)
+Personalized analysis of rearranged ends

-After the whole genome is sequenced using a high throughput sequencing method, such as Illumina HiSeq, PARE is applied to the data to analyze chromosomal rearrangements and translocations.
+After the whole genome is sequenced using a high throughput sequencing method, such as Illumina HiSeq, personalized analysis of rearranged ends (PARE) is applied to the data to analyze chromosomal rearrangements and translocations.
 This technique was originally designed to analyze solid tumor DNA but was modified for ctDNA applications.

-DNA Methylation and Hydroxymethylation
+DNA methylation and hydroxymethylation

 Proper epigenetic marking is essential for normal gene expression and cell function and aberrant alterations in epigenetic patterns is a hallmark of cancer.
 A normal epigenetic status is maintained in a cell at least in part through DNA methylation.
-Measuring aberrant methylation patterns in ctDNA is possible due to stable methylation of regions of DNA referred to as “CpG islands”.
+Measuring aberrant methylation patterns in ctDNA is possible due to stable methylation of regions of DNA referred to as "CpG islands".
 Methylation of ctDNA can be detected through bisulfite treatment.
 Bisulfite treatment chemically converts unmethylated cytosines into a uracil while leaving methylated cytosines unmodified.
 DNA is subsequently sequenced, and any alterations to the DNA methylation pattern can be identified.
 DNA hydroxymethylation is a similarly associated mark that has been shown to be a predictive marker of healthy versus diseased conditions in cfDNA, including cancer.)

 Targeted approaches

 In a targeted approach, sequencing of ctDNA can be directed towards a genetic panel constructed based on mutational hotspots for the cancer of interest.
 This is especially important for informing treatment in situations where mutations are identified in druggable targets.
 Personalizing targeted analysis of ctDNA to each patient is also possible by combining liquid biopsies with standard primary tissue biopsies.
-Whole genome or whole exome sequencing of the primary tumor biopsy allows for discovery of genetic mutations specific to a patient’s tumor, and can be used for subsequent targeted sequencing of the patient’s ctDNA.
+Whole genome or whole exome sequencing of the primary tumor biopsy allows for discovery of genetic mutations specific to a patient's tumor, and can be used for subsequent targeted sequencing of the patient's ctDNA.
 The highest sensitivity of ctDNA detection is accomplished through targeted sequencing of specific single nucleotide polymorphisms (SNPs).
 Commonly mutated genes, such as oncogenes, which typically have hotspot mutations, are good candidates for targeted sequencing approaches.
 Conversely, most tumor suppressor genes have a wide array of possible loss of function mutations throughout the gene, and as such are not suitable for targeted sequencing.

 Targeted approaches have the advantage of amplifying ctDNA through polymerase chain reactions (PCR) or digital PCR.
 This is especially important when analyzing ctDNA not only because there are relatively low levels of DNA circulating in the bloodstream, but also because ctDNA makes up a small proportion of the total cell-free DNA extracted.
 Therefore, amplification of regions of interest can drastically improve sensitivity of ctDNA detection.
 However, amplification through PCR can introduce errors given the inherent error rate of DNA polymerases.
 Errors introduced during sequencing can also decrease the sensitivity of detecting ctDNA mutations.